AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Do we *need* to include proofs of reflection, though?
 Is it possible to avoid the explicit inclusion of those proofs, potentially allowing for $O(c)$ complexity instead?

-[^segregated-witness]: [Segregated Witness](https://web.archive.org/web/20240926154239/https://en.bitcoin.it/wiki/Segregated_Witness) was a new ``witness'' structure introduced to bitcoin blocks, separate from the transaction merkle tree.
-The structure contains data required to check transaction validity but not required to determine the transaction effects.
-Introduced with [BIP-141](https://web.archive.org/web/20240423183945/https://en.bitcoin.it/wiki/BIP_0141).

 If miners of any simplex-chain download the blocks of *all* simplex-chains --- as mentioned in \autoref{sec:availability-of-blocks} --- then including all necessary proofs of reflection can be made redundant.
 Since miners, theoretically, have all the necessary data to construct the proofs, do those miners need to actually include those proofs?
-Could we treat those proofs as witnesses and prune them --- similar to Segregated Witness (SegWit)[^segregated-witness]?
+Could we treat those proofs as witnesses and prune them --- similar to Segregated Witness (SegWit)\footnote{\href{https://web.archive.org/web/20240926154239/https://en.bitcoin.it/wiki/Segregated_Witness}{Segregated Witness} was a new ``witness'' structure introduced to bitcoin blocks, separate from the transaction merkle tree.
+The structure contains data required to check transaction validity but not required to determine the transaction effects.
+Introduced with \href{https://web.archive.org/web/20240423183945/https://en.bitcoin.it/wiki/BIP_0141}{BIP-141}.}?

 \defineTermTex{Omitted Proofs (+OP)}{
     The UT protocol variant wherein miners/validators explicitly record \emph{only} reflected headers, such that necessary proofs of reflection are deterministically recalculable